VIAGRA 100MG 4 TABLETS

 - Eye disease retinitis pigmentosa.

-BEFORE YOU START TAKING AVIGRA TELL YOUR DOCTOR IF YOU HAVE OR HAD ANY OF THE FOLLOWING
+BEFORE YOU START TAKING VIAGRA TELL YOUR DOCTOR IF YOU HAVE OR HAD ANY OF THE FOLLOWING

 - Heart or blood vessel problems